-Adrienne Baez is a Public Policy Fellow in Respectability’s National Leadership Program.
-Working with RespectAbility staff, she is researching special education and employment programs for people with disabilities nationwide to help state and federal agencies improve their programs and services.
+Adrienne Baez was a Public Policy Apprentice in RespectAbility’s National Leadership Program.
+Working with RespectAbility staff, she researched special education and employment programs for people with disabilities nationwide to help state and federal agencies improve their programs and services.

 Baez is a graduate of Butler University, with a Bachelor’s degree in psychology; during senior year her capstone project was desperately searching for an accessible place to live where the human population was higher than the number of cornstalks.
 She found it in Washington, D.C., where her academic passion developed into discovering pathways between what motivates the disability community and the assistance society can provide.
 Baez combined it with her amorphous disabled-do-gooder period in college and her personal battles for accessible options to become an advocate.